Tai-Min/SEM/README.md

 * Rx <-> Tx
 * Tx <-> Rx

 Then put your device into programming mode by holding "FLASH" button and then pressing "RESET" button.
 After a while release the "FLASH" button.
-Now the devise is in flash mode.
+Now the device is in flash mode.

 Now, all you need to do is to flash Tasmota firmware into your board.
 Easiest method to do this is to use [Tasmotizer](https://tasmota.github.io/docs/Getting-Started/#flashing).
 ### Using NodeMCU